The Blog Social

 Should the pin title match the blog post title?

 Not always.
 Your blog title serves readers already on your site.
 Your Pinterest title serves searchers looking for solutions.
-Optimize each for its platform.
+Optimise each for its platform.

 How often should I change Pinterest titles and descriptions?